motion/orbit/projects/blog/src/pages/update-one/index.md

 date: '2018-09-29T22:12:03.284Z'
 ---

-_Note: this is for early insiders, please keep the link quiet._
+_Note: this is for early insiders, please keep the link quiet.
+I've edited it a bit for clarity over time._

 I'm excited to start talking about Orbit.
 It's been an intense development period, so it's great to get it out into the world.
 We're sending alpha builds to [mailing list subscribers](https://tryorbit.com) now, please do sign up!

 ---

-To introduce Orbit, I'll start with a story:
+Orbit is a private personal work assistant.
+It has two basic assumptions:

+- You want to easily get answers and quickly find things from across your work information.
+- You don't want to give up any privacy in order to do that.

+The rest of this post basically goes heavily into vision and history.
+If you just want to try our orbit, I recommend signing up and I'll get in touch!

+## Why Orbit

 You read, write, email, chat, document, ticket... from Slack to Jira, GDocs to Github.
 Your knowledge is distributed across many services and a wiki or portal doesn't keep up -- they add another source of truth, a cumbersome point of interaction, and infrastructure.